 To put it succinctly, schedule adherence is a metric that calculates whether agents are actually available during their scheduled times.

 Low adherence can be costly to your bottom line.
-If agents are not attending to their stations when needed, your callers will have to wait in queue, causing call abandonment and general customer frustration.
+If agents are not attending to their stations when needed, your callers will have to wait in the queue, causing call abandonment and general customer frustration.
 Monitoring adherence is one way to ensure that your agents are actively working through incoming calls.

 Having a 100% goal is admirable, but realistically, it’s not attainable.
 Here are some common factors that affect adherence: